beman-project/beman/docs/beman-standard.md

 -->

 This document specifies rules and recommendations for Beman project libraries.
-Its goal is to create consistency that facilitates the evaluation of, and contribution to Beman libraries.
+Its goal is to create consistency facilitating the evaluation of, and contribution to Beman libraries.

 ## Introduction